 What’s the bigger goal here: To live a vibrant life or to practice meditation all your life?

-Obviously, all the techniques are there to help you live a life free of shackles, right?
+All the techniques are there to help you live a life free of shackles, right?

 Why not live every moment of your life in such a way?